nghorbani/NeuralDataAnalysis/README.md

 Clusters and their means found in the PCA data.
 ![alt tag](images/MixureModels.png)

-Bayesian information criterion in dependency on the number of mixture components.
-Computed on the PCA data of the spike detection.
+Bayesian information criterion dependent on the number of mixture components.
 ![alt tag](images/BIC.png)

-## Identifying single neurons (Cross-correlograms, LDA)
+## Identifying single neurons with Cross-correlograms
 [Code in Matlab](NDA_T3/main.m)

 Cross-correlation between the diferent clusters.
 Auto-correlation plots are marked in the respective color of its cluster.